apache/activemq-artemis/docs/user-manual/en/management.md

 a queue) and interact with it (e.g. to remove messages from a queue).
 Apache ActiveMQ Artemis also allows clients to subscribe to management notifications.

-There are four ways to access Apache ActiveMQ Artemis management API:
+There are numerous ways to access Apache ActiveMQ Artemis management API:

 - Using JMX -- *JMX* is the standard way to manage Java applications

-- Using Jolokia -- Jolokia exposes the JMX API of an application through a *REST interface*
+- Using Jolokia -- Jolokia exposes the JMX API of an application through an *HTTP interface*

 - Using the Core Client -- management operations are sent to Apache ActiveMQ Artemis server using *Core Client messages*

 - Using any JMS Client -- management operations are sent to Apache ActiveMQ Artemis server using *JMS Client messages*

+- Web Console -- a web application which provides a graphical interface to the management API.

 Although there are four different ways to manage Apache ActiveMQ Artemis, each API supports the same functionality.
 If it is possible to manage a resource